kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/multi-table-queries/lessons/high-value-orders.md

   ```
 ---

-The bookstore wants to identify the highest value orders i.e. the orders worth more than or equal to $500.
-Write a query to find order amounts, dates along with the customer names.
+Given the following three tables you are required to write a query to find the orders worth more than or equal to $500.

-We have the `customer` and `sale` tables.

 > `customer` table has the list of customers.